Course guide of Solid-State Physics (2671141)

 Single final assessment

-1. Theory exam and problems.
-This exam will contribute 80% of the final mark.
-It is a prerequisite for passing the course to achieve a minimum mark of 3.5 points over 10 in this activity.
+1. Theory and problems exam.
+This exam will contribute 85% of the final mark.
+A minimum mark of 5 points out of 10 is required to pass the course.

 Additional information

-Following the recommendations of the CRUE and the Secretariat for Inclusion and Diversity of the UGR, the systems of acquisition and evaluation of competences included in this teaching guide will be applied according to the principle of design for all people, facilitating the learning and demonstration of knowledge according to the needs and functional diversity of the students. needs and functional diversity of the students.
+1. Students with specific educational support needs (SEN) Following the recommendations of the CRUE and the Secretariat of Inclusion and Diversity of the UGR, the systems of acquisition and assessment of competences included in this teaching guide will be applied according to the principle of design for all people, facilitating learning and the demonstration of knowledge according to the needs and functional diversity of the students.
+The teaching methodology and assessment will be adapted to students with SEN, in accordance with Article 11 of the Regulations on Evaluation and Grading of students of the UGR, published in the Official Bulletin of the UGR no. 112 of 9 November 2016.

 Información de interés para estudiantado con discapacidad y/o Necesidades Específicas de Apoyo Educativo (NEAE): Gestión de servicios y apoyos (https://ve.ugr.es/servicios/atencion-social/estudiantes-con-discapacidad).